 Progress and Results:

-The Plum Island Ecosystems (PIE) LTER has, since its inception in 1998, been working towards a predictive understanding of the long-term response of coupled land -water ecosystems.
+The Plum Island Ecosystems (PIE) LTER has been working towards a predictive understanding of the long-term response of coupled land -water ecosystems since its inception in 1998.
 The Plum Island Estuary-LTER includes the coupled Parker, Rowley, and Ipswich River watersheds.
-Over the next four years we will build upon the progress we have made in understanding the importance of spatial patterns and connections across the land-margin ecosystem.
+The present grant build upon past progress that the research team has made in understanding the importance of spatial patterns and connections across the land-margin ecosystem.
 Higher trophic levels, such as fish, rely on seascape configurations that create 'hot spots' of energy transfer up the food web.
-At larger scales, striped bass, a top predator, develops two distinct feeding groups–one specializing in feeding on marsh-dependent species and one specializing in pelagic fish in the open bay.
-This specialized behavior may allow them to become more efficient predators, potentially increasing their top-down control on prey.

-Understanding the role of striped bass requires that we understand the regional scale dynamics of highly migratory striped bass.
-My involvement in this project focuses on how movements of top fish predators affect ecosystem structure and function.
-Specifically, using acoustic tags in conjunction with acoustic receivers, we have discovered that 65% of PIE striped bass (ages 4-6) winter in Delaware Bay and over 60% return to PIE the following year.
+Understanding the role of predators requires that we understand the regional scale dynamics of highly migratory striped bass.
+Our involvement in this project focuses on how movements of top fish predators affect ecosystem structure and function.
+Specifically, using acoustic tags in conjunction with acoustic receivers, we have discovered that 65% of PIE striped bass (ages 4-6) stay in PIE to feed for > 60 days each year, winter in Delaware Bay or the Hudson River, then return to PIE the following year.